 Take care when planning the placement of light switches and outlets.
 If you have thought through the function, flow and purpose of the room, you'll be able to strategically place these items so they are convenient, and purposeful.
 I have also found that dimmer switches installed in multipurpose rooms makes the lighting more versatile and energy efficient.

 Light bulbs are called lamps and produce different colors.
 If you just recently changed your old incandescent lamps for a compact fluorescent you have likely discovered that the light quality is different--cooler and whiter.
 LED lamps are the new and upcoming lamp of choice because of their ability to produce many different color temperatures while using less energy.
 Desirable temperature of lamps in the home are generally between 2400 and 4000 Kelvin.
 But let personal preference guide you and add dimmers on every switch so you can control the light for the situation.
-I once painted a room my favorite color of robin's egg blue but when the paint dried it looked too green.
-By changing the light bulbs to a little cooler temperature--which added more blue to the room, the wall color magically changed to the perfect shade of Robins egg blue.
+I once painted a room my favorite color of robin's egg blue but when the paint dried it looked too green (which meant too much yellow).
+By changing the light bulbs to a cooler temperature--which added more blue to the room, the wall color magically changed to the perfect shade of Robins egg blue.
 Our oldest son loves 4000 K in his space because it mimics natural daylight and makes his space look techy and modern, but when I walk into his room it feels sterile and cold.
 So you may have to play around a little bit with your bulbs (lamps) until you get the look you like.